-The Observation Point Zion trail is easily one of the best and most underrated hikes in Utah’s Zion National Park.
+The Observation Point Zion trail is easily one of the most underrated and best hikes in Zion National Park, Utah.

 Most people go to Angels Landing or The Narrows, which are great hikes, but the scenery at the Observation Point trail is just as amazing and it’s way less crowded!
 Here, you get a panoramic view of the best sights in Zion National Park from above, including Angels Landing.